jcblw/generator-atom-shell-app/app/templates/README.md

 ## Installation

-To install the this app just clone this repo and enter the directory.
+To install the this app just clone this repo, enter the directory, and install the dependencies.

     $ cd <%= _appName %>
+    $ npm install

 ## Running